ember-learn/guides-source/guides/v3.7.0/templates/angle-bracket-syntax.md

 ### Determining the Argument Scope

-The fundamental change is that the scope of args passed in and properties local to the component are no longer mashed together.
+The fundamental change is that the scope of arguments passed in and properties local to the component are no longer mashed together.
 There is a clear boundary between arguments passed down from the parent and arguments that is tracked in the local component.

 ```handlebars
 {{@name}} {{!-- this is the arg passed down from the parent --}}